Zoopla's guide will take you step-by-step through the buying process.

 New West End Company is the country’s largest retail BID, for example.
 It represents businesses in the heart of London's West End, including Bond Street, Oxford Street and Regent Street.

 Another option might be to find a shop in an Enterprise Zone.
-Businesses basing themselves on the zones can tap into a range of benefits, including up to 100 per cent business rate discount worth up to £275,000 over five years, simplified planning and support to ensure superfast broadband is installed.
+Businesses basing themselves on the zones can tap into a range of benefits, including up to 100 per cent business rate discount worth up to £275,000 over five years and simplified local authority planning.

-You may also want to explore whether there are any schemes in place on the high street.
-The Government has attempted to breathe new life into them through measures, such as a £1.2m High Street Innovation Fund.
-It was introduced in response to the 2011 publication of a high profile review of the country’s beleaguered high streets by Mary Portas, dubbed the 'Queen of shops'.
+You may also want to explore whether there are any schemes in place on the local high street.
+The Government has attempted to breathe new life into the country's high streets in recent years.
+In 2018, it unveiled Our Plan for the High Street, including a business rates discount and a Future High Streets Fund.

 Pick the property type